allthingslinux/tux/docs/content/user/features/temp-vc.md

 ---
-title: Temporary Voice Channels
+title: Temp VC
 description: Automatically create and manage temporary voice channels for users when they join a designated template channel.
 ---

-# Temporary Voice Channels
+# Temp VC

 The Temporary Voice Channels feature automatically creates private voice channels for users when they join a designated template channel.
 These channels are automatically deleted when they become empty, providing an on-demand voice channel system.